ashrafyahya/myTimer_app/README.md

 A customizable timer app built with [Ionic Framework](https://ionicframework.com/) and React, featuring sound and vibration notifications, multilingual support, theming, and Firebase integration.

-Version 1 dieser App ist auf Firebase deployed und ist unter dieser [URL] (https://mytimer-ab4a6.web.app) zu finden.
+Version 1 of this app is deployed on Firebase and can be accessed at this [URL](https://mytimer-ab4a6.web.app).

 ## 🚀 Getting Started